jaxonbraun707/Weather-Data-Visualization/README.md

 # Weather-Data-Visualization
-An object oriented program to visualize annual weather data from an excel spreadsheet
+An object oriented program to visualize monthly weather data from an excel spreadsheet